open-cogsci/osdoc/content/pages/tutorials/capybara.md

 Right now, our experiment consists of a single, very long block of trials.
 In most experiments, you would keep your *block_loop* short (30 trials, say) and repeat it several times with a short break after each block.

 However, this approach doesn't work here, because we have a lot of unique trials (150 to be exact), and there is no straightforward way to divide these trials into multiple blocks.
-Therefore, we will use the following trick: We will add a `feedback` item to our *trial_sequence*, and use a run-if statement to call it only after every 50 trials.
+Therefore, we will use the following trick: We will add a FEEDBACK item to our *trial_sequence*, and use a run-if statement to call it only after every 50 trials.
 This is moderately advanced, but follow me!

-First add a `feedback` item to the end of the *trial_sequence*.
+First add a FEEDBACK item to the end of the *trial_sequence*.
 Next, assign the following run-if statement to it:

 ~~~ .python
 =self.get('count_trial_sequence') % 50 == 49